mukeshsoni/mukeshsoni.github.io/src/routes/blog/2021-05-81-make-blog-with-sveltekit.md

 <title>Make a blog with svelte kit and host on github</title>
 </svelte:head>

 After reading this post, you should be able to make a blog using svelte kit, and host it on github or any other hosting service of your choice.
+You can write your posts as markdown files.

 This post assumes that you know what svelte is and also what hosting a static site means.
 You can read more about svelte here - https://svelte.dev.
 And more about svelte kit here - https://kit.svelte.dev.